|

 Richard the

-Second .'
-(17) In its enthusiasm to outlaw such a marriage and all the parties to it, the legislature would seem to have overreached itself, in that, since everyone present at the ceremony is guilty of a crime, evidence of its having taken place could only come from a police spy provided in advance with a free pardon.
+In its enthusiasm to outlaw such a marriage and all the parties to it, the legislature would seem to have overreached itself, in that, since everyone present at the ceremony is guilty of a crime, evidence of its having taken place could only come from a police spy provided in advance with a free pardon.
 No one can be compelled to [56] give evidence which will have the effect of incriminating the witness himself.(18) Consequently, although a number of criminal ceremonies have taken place,(19) no prosecution has ever been instituted so far as can be traced, for the crime created by this section 8.(20) Of course, public opinion would not have countenanced such a proceeding in recent times.
-But the purpose of this article is not to criticise the provisions of the Royal Marriages Act as they stand, but rather to inquire whether there is now in fact any living person to whom the Act applies.
-I refer once more to

 the exemption given by section 1 (21) to 'the issue of princesses who